-Uber, an application that connects drivers and riders, had recently began to use self-driving vehicles to replace human drivers.
+Uber, an application that connects drivers and riders, has recently begun to use self-driving vehicles to replace human drivers.

 Uber released the news that they would begin to use autonomous cars in February 2015.
 In December 2016, Uber began testing their autonomous cars in Tempe, Arizona.
 In March 2017, Uber suspended its autonomous fleet in order to investigate the crash involving Herzberg.